What is Two Sample t Test?

 - Login in to QTools account with the help of https://qtools.zometric.com/ or https://intelliqs.zometric.com/

-- On the home page, choose Statistical Tool> Graphical analysis >Two sample t test
+- On the home page, choose Statistical Tool> Hypothesis Test >Two sample t test .

 - Next, update the data manually or can completely copy (Ctrl+C) the data from excel sheet and paste (Ctrl+V) it here.

-- Next, you need to put the values of confidence level and hypothesized difference.
+- Next, you need to put the values of confidence level and hypothesized mean.

 - Finally, click on calculate at the bottom of the page and you will get desired results.